hartwigmedical/peach/README.md

 ---|---|---
 gene | DPYD | Gene to which the variant is related. chromosome | 1 | Chromosome of variant. position_v37 | 98348885 | Position on chromosome wrt v37 reference genome.
-position_v38 | 97883329 | Position on chromosome wrt v38 reference genome.
-If v37 info could not be translated into its v38 equivalent, has value "UNKNOWN". ref_v37 | G | Reference allele wrt v37.
+If unknown, has value "UNKNOWN". position_v38 | 97883329 | Position on chromosome wrt v38 reference genome.
+If unknown, has value "UNKNOWN". ref_v37 | G | Reference allele wrt v37.
+If unknown, has value "UNKNOWN".
 ref_v38 | A | Reference allele wrt v38.
-If v37 info could not be translated into its v38 equivalent, has value "UNKNOWN". allele1 | A | First of the called alleles.
+If unknown, has value "UNKNOWN".
+allele1 | A | First of the called alleles.
 Order of alleles is lexicographical order. allele2 | A | Second of the called alleles.
 Order of alleles is lexicographical order. rsid | rs1801265 | Rs id(s) of variant.
 If more than one, then they are separated by ";".
 Taken from VCF if available.
 If not, taken from matching variant in panel JSON, if match exists.
 If not, has value ".". variant_annotation_v37 | 85C>T | Variant annotation wrt v37.
-See [Get Variant Calls V37](#get-variant-calls-v37) for details. filter_v37 | PASS | Has value PASS or NO_CALL.
-See [Get Variant Calls V37](#get-variant-calls-v37) for details. variant_annotation_v38 | REF_CALL | Variant annotation wrt v38.
-See [Annotate Calls with Panel Information](#annotate-calls-with-panel-information) for details. filter_v38 | NO_CALL | Has value PASS, NO_CALL, UNKNOWN or INFERRED_PASS.
-See [Annotate Calls with Panel Information](#annotate-calls-with-panel-information) for details. panel_version | DPYDpanel_v1.3 | Name and version of panel JSON.
+See [Get_VCF Variant Calls](#get-vcf-variant-calls) and [Annotate Calls with Panel Information](#annotate-calls-with-panel-information) for details. filter_v37 | PASS | Has value PASS, NO_CALL, UNKNOWN or INFERRED_PASS.
+See [Get_VCF Variant Calls](#get-vcf-variant-calls) and [Annotate Calls with Panel Information](#annotate-calls-with-panel-information) for details. variant_annotation_v38 | REF_CALL | Variant annotation wrt v38.
+See [Get_VCF Variant Calls](#get-vcf-variant-calls) and [Annotate Calls with Panel Information](#annotate-calls-with-panel-information) for details. filter_v38 | NO_CALL | Has value PASS, NO_CALL, UNKNOWN or INFERRED_PASS.
+See [Get_VCF Variant Calls](#get-vcf-variant-calls) and [Annotate Calls with Panel Information](#annotate-calls-with-panel-information) for details. panel_version | DPYDpanel_v1.3 | Name and version of panel JSON.
 Both are taken from fields in the JSON. repo_version | 1.0 | Version of PEACH.

 ## Algorithm
 Haplotypes are commonly defined wrt a v38 reference genome.
-Since PEACH accepts VCF files wrt v37 as input, this requires a translation of v37 calls to v38 calls.
+If the calls in the input VCF are wrt v37, then this requires a translation of v37 calls to v38 calls.
 PEACH extracts the required knowledge of the differences between these reference genomes from the information in the panel JSON.
+No matter wrt what reference genome version the calls in the input VCF have been defined, PEACH always tries to translate these calls to the other reference genome by using the information in the panel JSON, resulting in *full calls* with information for both versions.
+For haplotype calling we use the v38 information from the full calls.

+Define the *VCF RG version* as the reference genome version wrt which the calls in the VCF are defined.
+Define the *non-VCF RG version* as the reference genome version that is not the VCF RG version.

 In broad strokes, PEACH does the following:
-* Extract relevant calls wrt from VCF, where relevance is determined by the panel JSON.
+* Extract relevant calls from VCF, where relevance is determined by the panel JSON.
-  These calls will be with respect to a v37 reference genome.
-* Use information from the panel JSON to translate this set of calls wrt v37 into the corresponding set of calls wrt v38, where possible.
+* Use information from the panel JSON to translate these calls to the other reference genome, where possible, and construct full calls.
 * For each gene:
-  + Determine for each variant how often each alt allele occurs.
+  + Determine for each variant how often each alt allele occurs (alt wrt v38).
   + Determine the unique simplest combination of haplotypes that completely explains that combination of alt alleles and counts.
 If there is no unique simplest combination of haplotypes that completely explains the combination of alt alleles and counts, then declare "Unresolved Haplotype".
 * Create output files.